durasj/webamp-desktop/README.md

 ### Installation files are not trusted

 Some operating systems, especially Windows or some browsers do not trust the installation files because they are not digitally signed and/or commonly used yet.
-Unfortunately, code signing certificates that would help us overcome this cost hundreds of euro per year.
+Unfortunately, code signing certificates that would help us overcome this cost hundreds per year.
 This project does not have any funding and therefore can't afford it.
 It's recommended to verify the checksum of the files if you are worried.
 Every commit (and therefore published checksum) is signed in this repository.

 ### Poor performance on Linux